rtCamp/ps-analysis-tool-wiki/Home.md

 This wiki is intended to empower you in making your sites/applications ready for the upcoming deprecation of 3rd Party Cookies (3PC) and unpartitioned storage on Chrome, as part of the [Privacy Sandbox](https://privacysandbox.com/) initiative.
-As such, it assumes you're familiar with cookies and how they're used, at least on your specific sites/applications.
+As such, it assumes you're familiar with cookies and how they're currently used, at least on your specific sites/applications.

 The aim is to create a testing/evaluation methodology that will provide you with the necessary insights needed to implement changes.
 So, the wiki provides concrete strategies that will help in this process: